andresebr/kumodd/README.md

 Google Drive.
 When listing (-list or -l option), Kumodd retrieves metadata from Google Drive and verifies local data are consistent with Google Drive.
-When verifying (-verify or -V option) Kumodd uses the previously saved YAML metadata on disk to verify whether data on disk are correct.
+When verifying (-verify or -V option) Kumodd uses the previously saved YAML metadata on disk to verify whether data on disk are correct. -V also verifies the MD5 of all of the revisions.

 Either way, Kumodd confirms whether the files' MD5, file size, and Last Modified and Last Accessed are correct.
 In addition, it confirms whether the MD5 of the metadata